ponkila/HomestakerOS/docs/getting_started.md

 </details>

+---

+#### Frontend Configuration

+All we need to do at the frontend is enable the WireGuard and specify the path to the configuration file we created earlier.
+In this case, the value should be set to `/mnt/secrets/wireguard/wg0.conf`.

 ### JWT
 The HTTP connection between your beacon node and execution node needs to be authenticated using a JSON Web Token (JWT).
 There are several ways to generate this token, but let's keep it simple and create it using the OpenSSL command line tool.